Vertical farming: What you need to know

 • Vertical farming can reduce food imports from rural areas and other countries.

-• Vertical farms are more efficient on land use and reduce on habitat destruction for farms.
+• Vertical farms are more efficient on land use and reduce habitat destruction for farms.

 Cons of vertical gardening